phunkren/ajames/posts/storybook-state.md

 ```

-Now each component has the option of setting and retrieving hoisted state values from the story itself without any boilerplate code 💥
+This allows each component to easily set and retrieve hoisted state values from the story itself, without any extra code. 💥

 ```javascript